« Posts by golliz

 The fondest memory I have had of Whitney Houston is not her famous hits, her scandalous news during her fall from grace… and especially not ‘The Bodyguard’ movie with Kevin Costner.

-It happens to be this interesting chapter about her in Bret Easton Ellis’s amazing novel, “American Psycho” which is copied below.
-Thought it would be an good way to pay homage to the late singer.
+It happens to be this interesting passage about her in Bret Easton Ellis’s amazing novel, “American Psycho” quoted below.
+Thought it would be a good way to pay homage to the late singer.

 RIP (1963 — 2012)